 IN THE BEGINNING

-Decoding Jet Kune Do
+Decoding Jeet Kune Do

-I'm not building something here, I'm removing things.
+I'm not building I'm removing.

 This page will grow smaller not bigger.